RickYuankangShong-Quantitative-Finance/RickYuankangShong-Quantitative-Finance.github.io/index.md

 ## Welcome to Yuankang Xiong GitHub Pages

-Yuankang Xiong is a second year student in the Quantitative Finance and Risk Management Master¡¯s program.
+Yuankang Xiong is a second year student in the Quantitative Finance and Risk Management Master's program.
 He earned a Bachelor's Degree in Thermal and Power Engineering and a Bachelor's Degree in Finance from Huazhong University of Science and Technology.
 He also holds a Master's Degree in Financial Economics from Singapore Management University.

 Yuankang has programming experiences in C/C++, MATLAB ,Python, R and is a Level II CFA Candidate.
 He is interested in statistics, econometrics, forecasting and risk management.